 - If a verbal warning is issued and further valid complaints are received, a written warning will be issued.
 If continued valid complaints are received an official tenancy warning will be issued under section 7 of the Housing (Miscellaneous Provisions) Act 2014.
 The accused has the right to appeal internally in the first instance and can seek to give oral evidence in the appeal.
 For further information on this section of the Act, please see: Housing (Miscellaneous Provisions) Act 2014 section 7

 - If further valid complaints are received after the tenancy warning has been issued the Council may take legal proceedings and apply to the district Court for a possession order under section 12 of the Housing (Miscellaneous Provisions) Act 2014.
 For further information on this section of the Act, please see: Housing (Miscellaneous Provisions) Act 2014 section 12

 - If the possession order is granted, the accused may be evicted from their Council House.

-* Mediation Services- the Mediation Bureau is used by the Anti-Social Unit as a tool, where appropriate, to prevent the escalation of neighbour disputes within the Local Authority Housing Estates.
+* Mediation Services- the Mediation Bureau is used by the Estate Management Unit as a tool, where appropriate, to prevent the escalation of neighbour disputes within the Local Authority Housing Estates.
 Mediation is a way of dealing with conflict where neighbour disputes may start off small but can escalate.
 Early intervention can be crucial in preventing such escalation.
 Mediation and training have positive outcomes for individuals involved and there is a ripple effect into the local communities.